 INGER MEWBURN is the Director of Researcher Development at the Australian National University and creator of the popular blog The Thesis Whisperer.
-KATHERINE FIRTH manages learning programs for undergraduates and graduates in university settings, and has been developing students as writers for more than a decade.
+KATHERINE FIRTH manages learning programs for students in university settings, and has been developing them as writers for more than a decade.